 Number of CE credits:

-LEPs (Provider #64812).
+(Provider #64812).
 UCLA ISAP maintains responsibility for this program/course and its content.
-Course meets the qualifications for three (3.0) hours of continuing
+Course meets the qualifications for three (3.0) hours of continuing education credit

-education credit for LMFTs, LCSWs, LPCCS, and LEPs as required by the California Board of Behavioral Sciences.
-UCLA ISAP is also an approved provider of continuing education for
+for LMFTs, LCSWs, LPCCS, and LEPs as required by the California Board of Behavioral Sciences.
+UCLA ISAP is also an approved provider of continuing education for RADTs I/II,

 UCLA Integrated Substance Abuse Programs (ISAP) CME is accredited by the California Medical Association (CMA) to provide continuing medical education for physicians.

-UCLA ISAP CME designates that this training course qualifies for the provision of a maximum of one (3.0) AMA PRA Category 1 Credit™ of Continuing Medical Education (CME).
+UCLA ISAP CME designates that this training course qualifies for the provision of a maximum of three (3.0) AMA PRA Category 1 Credit™ of Continuing Medical Education (CME).
 Physicians

 should claim only the credit commensurate with the extent of their participation in the activity.